AndrewFan123LOL/OpenAgar/README.md

 ## More like ClosedAgar
 People have complained to me about this project being semi private.
-But in order to have everybody enjoy it, we must, since being too open means disaster.
+But in order to have everybody enjoy it, we must, since being too closed means disaster.
 This was the problem with OgarUL, it got too big it collapsed on itself.

 ## FAQ
-#### Will this project ever be fully opened to the public?
+#### Will this project ever be fully closeded to the public?
 No, we want to keep it semi-private.
 No more than 100 users

 #### How can I help?